-Australia's Turnbull faces setback after lawmakers take aim at corporate tax cuts
+Australia's Turnbull faces setback after lawmakers target corporate tax cut

 Turnbull’s coalition government must rely on support from independent lawmakers in the Senate, where it does not have a majority.

-Though the government won backing for its centerpiece A$144 billion ($106-billion) package of income tax cuts, populist lawmakers are resistant to extending tax breaks after a public inquiry exposed alleged misconduct in the financial sector.
+Though the government won backing for its centerpiece A$144-billion ($106-billion) package of income tax cuts, populist lawmakers are resistant to extending tax breaks after a public inquiry exposed alleged misconduct in the financial sector.

+A legislative defeat could also threaten the government’s chances of winning any of six by-elections set for next month.

+The by-elections were triggered by the resignations of a group of lawmakers after a court ruled they were dual citizens, barred by the constitution from holding elected national office.

 “The policy has political weakness, it isn’t popular,” said Peter Chen, a specialist in Australian politics at the University of Sydney.

-A legislative defeat also threatens the government’s chances of winning any of six by-elections late next month, after a group of lawmakers were forced in May to resign over a court ruling that they had dual citizenship.

-Dual citizens are blocked from national elected office under Australia’s 117-year-old constitution.
+The main opposition Labor Party has seized on Turnbull’s support for the tax cut to portray him as rich and elite.
+Voter frustration has risen amid near record company profits and slow wage growth, damaging Turnbull’s standing.

-Turnbull’s single-vote majority in parliament exposes the government to pressure from rebel lawmakers within his own party.
+Turnbull’s single-vote majority in parliament also exposes the government to pressure from rebel lawmakers within his own party.

 The prime minister will win one parliamentary victory this week, however, with the passage of a law requiring executives and lobbyists connected to private multinational companies to register as foreign agents.

-Australia’s main opposition Labor Party on Monday said it would support the amended draft that has soured Canberra’s ties with China. [nL4N1TL0RT]
+Labor on Monday said it would support the amended draft, which has soured Canberra’s ties with China.

 Reporting by Colin Packham; Editing by Clarence Fernandez